virtmax/qcustomplotzoom/README.md

 # qcustomplotzoom
-A derived class from QCustomPlot (http://qcustomplot.com/) for a easy to use plot zoom function.
+A derived class from QCustomPlot (http://qcustomplot.com/) for an easy to use plot zoom function.

 ### Functionality: